2009 Tennessee Titans season: Week 12: vs. Arizona Cardinals

 The only first quarter score would be a Rob Bironas field goal that gave the Titans a 3–nothing lead.
 At the close of the first half, Tennessee was leading the defending NFC winner 6–3, but an extended play with 5 seconds left on Arizona's 20 or so, would diminish Tennessee's chance for a field goal.
 Tennessee scored the first touchdown during the second half to take a 13–3 lead, but Arizona scored 14 straight points with the help of Lerod Stevens-Howling returning a kickoff for a touchdown.
 Facing a 17–13 deficit at their own 1-yard line, Vince Young led the Titans on an 18 play drive which featured him throwing for 94 yards, running for 5 and converting three 4th downs including a 4th and goal to Kenny Britt as time expired for a touchdown to win 20–17.
 The win improved the Titans to 5–6 and marked the first time in NFL history that a team won five consecutive games after losing their first six.

 Week 13: at Indianapolis Colts

 With the loss, the Titans' five-game winning streak came to an end as they were swept by the Colts.
 After losing their third consecutive contest against the Colts, the Titans fell to 5–7.

 Week 14: vs. St. Louis Rams

 With the win, the Titans improved to 6–7.

 Week 15: vs. Miami Dolphins

 With both teams fighting for their playoff lives the Titans clawed to a 24–9 lead over the Dolphins, but two fourth-quarter touchdowns by Chad Henne forced overtime.
 Henne, however, was intercepted in overtime, setting up a 46-yard game-winning Rob Bironas field goal.

 With the win, the Titans improved to 7–7.

 Week 16: vs. San Diego Chargers

 With the loss, the Titans fell to 7–8.
+They were mathematically eliminated from postseason play.